 In the Terra building, volunteers work with partners in programs related to controlled agriculture, food systems, urban gardening, nutrition, and food development processes.
 Volunteers can also engage with visitors in exhibit hall activities and demonstrations to deepen learning experiences.

-In the Hydro building (opening January 2023), volunteers will partner with Denver Water experts to provide experiences around water conservation, quality, and water systems.
+In the Hydro building, volunteers partner with Denver Water experts to provide experiences around water conservation, quality, and water systems.
 Programming includes exhibit interpretation, activities, and demonstrations, and the use of an outdoor backyard garden space that connects to the South Platte River for riparian ecosystem exploration and programming.

 - Professional development opportunities; learn skills